tlsnotary/tlsn/docs/authdecode.md

 * What can you do with `com_P` once you have it?
 It's a Pedersen commitment to a bytestring, which is nice, but how fast would a substring proof concretely be?
 You'd presumably have to do an inclusion proof for every byte, and then batch them at the end.
 * Relatedly, can we do "conversion proofs", i.e., proofs that let you convert `com_P` from one commitment scheme to another?
 Concretely, this is a proof that shows that there exists a `(σ, com_P)` that are consistent with a new `com_P'` which uses a different commitment scheme.
 You can imagine a proof π that proves `σ` is a valid signature of `com_P`, and that `com_P'` is the Poseidon hash of `P`.
 Then to prove a predicate `φ` over `P` to a third party, you construct a recursive ZKP that verifies π wrt `com_P'` (public) and `σ` (hidden) and `com_P` (hidden), and proves `φ(P) = 1`.
 Opening `P` inside π might be expensive, but one possible optimization is to pack 255 bits at a time rather than just 8.
 * In reality, the Requester actually knows `p` in advance.
 Can we leverage that to give us any concrete speedups?
+* What malicious- and cover-secure schemes are compatible with doing the arithmetic delta trick at the end?
+Cut and choose is an easy fit, for example.

 ## Prelims